Welcome to the CHURCH OF UGANDA Kisiizi Hospital web site

 - Kisiizi Hospital School of Nursing – with around 310 trainee nurses and midwives

 - Kisiizi Hospital Primary School – with around 350 pupils including boarders

-- Kisiizi Hospital Community Health Insurance Scheme – with over 35,000 registered in an area stretching up to 60 kilometers from the hospital
+- Kisiizi Hospital Community Health Insurance Scheme – with over 40,000 registered in 215 community groups in an area stretching up to 60 kilometers from the hospital

 - Kisiizi Hospital Power Limited – generating hydro-electricity for the hospital and the local community